kasir-barati/graphql-js-ts/docs/best-practices/batching.md

 # Batching technique:

+- Related to the topic of ["N+1" issue](../improve-dev-exp/filtering-using-prisma-nestjs-graphql.md#shouldWeUseResolveField).
 - Multiple requests for data from a backend are collected over a short period of time and then dispatched in a single request to an underlying database or microservice by using a tool like [DataLoader](https://github.com/graphql/dataloader).
 - **Note**: Most database engines have built-in baching mechanisms.